Lister Drive power station: Operating data 1954–79

 The plant was used less intensive over the period 1954–62 as its thermal efficiency decreased and Liverpool used electricity from the national grid.

 Closure

 Lister Drive power station was decommissioned in about 1981.
 The buildings were subsequently demolished and the area has been redeveloped.
+The gas turbine station was closed down in 1993.
 The cooling towers were demolished on 8 May 1994.
 A 275 kV substation is still operational east of the former power station site.